 No part of the bodywork behind the rear wheel centre line may be more than 800mm above the reference plane.

-Except for the rear light and the rear impact sturcutre required in Article 15.5.3, no bodywork which is more than 500mm behind the rear wheel centre line may be less then 250mm above the reference plane.
+Except for the rear light and the rear impact structure required in Article 15.5.2, no bodywork situated more than 150mm behind the rear wheel centre line may be less than 250 mm above the reference plane.